Justifying the Course

-Different levels of behavioural competency indicate how an employee will behave when faced with differing situations.
-They show what superior performers think or do in such situations with better results, as compared to average or poor performers.
+Different levels of behavioural competency indicate how an employee may behave when faced with certain situations.
+The behavioural competencies guide what your top performers think or do in situations with better results, when compared to your average performers.

 - The need for respect